Options Bar

 Default Project

-Choose the Project that will be automatically loaded at startup, click on the star icon in front of the desired project.
+Choose the Project that will automatically be loaded at startup by clicking on the star icon of the desired project.

 Preset Manager

-From the preset manager, you can create, import and export, rename, and delete presets.
+From the preset manager, you can create, import, export, rename and delete presets.
 Click on Load to open a preset.
-You can also see the creation and modification date.
+You also have information about the creation and modification dates.

 Default Preset

-Choose the Preset that will be automatically loaded at startup, click on the star icon in front of the desired preset.
+Choose the Preset that will automatically be loaded at startup by clicking on the star icon of the desired preset.

 Locked Preset